Andriy Kolodyuk: Social activities and views

+Since 2022

-In 2022, afther the Russian invasion of Ukraine, Andriy Kolodyuk co-founded with Jan Thys the Free Ukraine Foundation, a non-profit in Belgium to assist Ukrainian people and businesses affected by the war.
+In 2022, after the Russian invasion of Ukraine, Andriy Kolodyuk co-founded with Jan Thys the Free Ukraine Foundation, a non-profit in Belgium to assist Ukrainian people and businesses affected by the war.

+In the aftermath of the Russian invasion, Andriy Kolodyuk initiated the 'Support Ukrainian startups NOW' program through the FREE Ukraine Foundation and UVCA, aiming to aid IT entrepreneurs in Ukraine and their families affected by the war.
+Within the initiative 24 startups remaining in Ukraine got an average funding of $5,000 each, alongside creating a catalog of Ukrainian startups with high investment potential to connect them with global investors.

+In 2022, during the Davos World Economic Forum, the Ukrainian Venture Capital and Private Equity Association (UVCA) organized a Round Table titled "The Ukraine Redevelopment and Recovery plan."
+This event brought together leading international institutional and venture investors including Brian Kaufmann from Viking Global Investors, Jürgen Rigterink of the EBRD, and representatives from Oaktree Capital Management and Hedera Hashgraph, along with over 10 other investors, discussed the resilience and investment needs of the Ukrainian IT sector amidst the war.
+The UVCA introduced tools for investment realization and plans to draw foreign investment into critical sectors like energy, water purification, and healthcare.
+Kolodyuk highlighted the urgency of implementing practical projects for joint investments, estimated at a $1 trillion opportunity, to provide critical infrastructure and support for cities affected by the war, underlining the launch of an investment platform to facilitate these endeavors.

+Kolodyuk has emphasized the importance of the private and venture capital industry in executing the Ukrainian Redevelopment and Recovery plan, known as the Marshall Plan for Ukraine.
+He advocates for the plan to be supported by portfolio companies and SMEs in addition to macroeconomic aid for Ukraine, highlighting the critical role of private investment in the country's recovery and development.

 Political activity

 In November 2004, Kolodyuk was a participant in the Orange Revolution and participated in the Hi-Tech march in support of democracy and truth.

 From 2005 to 2010, he headed the Information Ukraine Party.
 He supported the position that Ukraine has no effective and coordinated legislative framework for the development of an ICT industry.

 After the 2006 parliament elections, he decided to leave politics.
 He later said that in two years in politics he gained experience more than 10 years in business.

 During the Revolution of Dignity, Kolodyuk was one of the organizers of the IT tent on the Independence Square in Kyiv.

-Controversies

-In 2015, the Ministry of Internal Affairs seized 2 servers and computer equipment from Divan.tv.
-The reason was a statement to the Darnytskyi District Court from the Chairman of the Anti-Pirate Committee on broadcasting the Russian TV channel "HD Kino 100".
-After 2 months the company won the courts, and the equipment was returned.

-In 2019, the media spread the materials that were intended to compromise Kolodyuk among colleagues and partners.
-In his Facebook, he reported that he feels a psychological pressure in order to steel his business in a corporate raid manner.

-In the spring of the same year, 2019, a class-action lawsuit was filed against Kolodyuk to repay a total debt of $3.8 million.
-The plaintiffs were Mykola Novikov and Karine Chiftalaryan.
-The news was immediately picked up by a number of Ukrainian media.
-According to Kolodyuk, he borrowed money from Ruben Chiftalaryan, whose grandson was one of the plaintiffs, and returned them witt real estate and corporate rights to assets as weel as with money.

-At the end of 2021, the Kyiv Court of Appeals denied Mykola Novikov and Karina Chiftalaryan a claim against Kolodyuk in the amount of $3.8 million.

-Subsequently, the independent media monitoring service Attack Index released an investigation in which it called all media reports concerning Kolodyuk lawsuits a planned information attack against Kolodyuk, and estimated such a media campaign worth near $20,000.